Turkish president meets Saudi leaders in first visit since Khashoggi killing

 Fallout from the Khashoggi killing continues to mar Saudi Arabia's image, especially in the United States.

-Erdogan’s arrival will be seen as a win by Saudi officials keen to turn the page, said Saudi political analyst Ali Shihabi.
+Erdogan's visit will be seen as a win by Saudi officials keen to move on, said Saudi political analyst Ali Shihabi.

 "Of course it is a vindication," Shihabi said.
 "Erdogan was isolated and paid a high economic price in massive economic losses resulting from an economic and travel boycott, which is why he is the one coming to Saudi".